 UPPAbaby’s folding mechanism is a lot niftier and easier to use.
 The Joovy’s can be frustrating, even for parents who aren’t mechanically-challenged.
 That’s par for the course at this price since costs need to be cut somewhere..

 UPPAbaby’s G-LITE is one of our all-time favorite strollers.
 It also happens to be the best umbrella stroller on the market for taller parents!
-The G-LITE has been updated for 2019, and the most recent version is the best yet.
+The G-LITE has been updated, and the most recent version is the best yet.
 They’ve made a couple of changes to the model, making it simpler to fold and push around for parents of all ages.

 We love the mesh sling seat material they’ve added for better breathability, and the canopy is supersized for maximum sun protection.
 This is great since a lot of strollers tend to include umbrellas that tend to be too small and might leave infants or children’s legs and feet exposed.
 This means that sunburn and overexposure is still a possibility with most umbrella strollers.
 But, the UPPAbaby lacks this flaw, which is part of why we determined it’s the best.
 All in all, we don’t think there’s a better umbrella stroller out there with 42” handles!